pyuvaraj37/CS220_Project_3/README.md

   <img src="https://i.imgur.com/Xh6XLWS.png" />
 </p>

 On this graph, we may be interested in predicting the optimal route, with consideration to the charging station and route conditions.
-Since we must start at station 1, and end at station 4, and only one station may be visited at a time, MPGNNs would appear to be a suitable architecture for this prediction problem, since there is a natural ordering over nodes.
+Since we must start at station 1, end at station 4, and only one station may be visited at a time; MPGNNs would appear to be a suitable architecture for this prediction problem, since there is a natural ordering over nodes.
 In essence, the objective here is to predict the optimal path between stations 1 and 4, which may be formulated as a vertex-level prediction problem (is a given vertex on the optimal path?)

 <p align="center">
   <img src="https://i.imgur.com/e9TSUwr.png" />